ddd-crew/como-prep-canvas/README.md

 **Beneficiaries** refers to the group or individuals who will directly benefit from the workshop's successful outcome.
 They're the ones who stand to gain from the changes or improvements the workshop aims to achieve.

 **Why it matters:**
-Being aware of these roles is crucial for aligning the workshop’s objectives with the broader organizational goals.
+Being aware of these roles is crucial for aligning the workshop’s objectives with the broader organisational goals.
 Understanding who the principal, initiator, and beneficiaries are helps ensure that the workshop addresses the right needs and delivers value to the intended stakeholders.

 **Example:**
 - The principal may be a senior executive who provides funding, the initiator could be a project manager driving the workshop, and the beneficiaries might be the teams who will implement the solutions discussed.